alpin11/monolog-cloudwatch-bundle/CONTRIBUTING.md

 existing work.

-* **Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication the executive board of the ALPIN 11 GmbH, contributors or maintainers.
+* **Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with the owners or employees of the ALPIN 11 GmbH, contributors or maintainers.

 #### 1. Grant of Copyright License.
 Subject to the terms and conditions of this agreement, You grant to the Projects’ maintainers, contributors, users and